Shardbyte/shard-docs/docs/guides/pterodactyl/install-panel.md

 Ensure you have the following before starting the setup process:

+- Basic knowledge of command line operations.
+- Root or sudo access to the server. (ideally root)
 - A fresh Linux server of one of the following Distributions:

 | Operating System | Version | Supported        |